This post may contain affiliate links. Please see my disclosure policy for details.

 Before I even booked my hotel in Edinburgh for a long weekend away, I was recommended to dine at the Witchery by the Castle.

-Being an avid lover of the supernatural and all things mysterious it definitely had some intrigue attached to it which peaked my interest.
+Being an avid lover of the supernatural and all things mysterious it definitely had some intrigue attached to it which piqued my interest.

 It is a famous dwelling of locals, tourists, and even celebrities who see this as their regular haunt whilst in the Scottish capital.

 Plus, when I had a wee peek online and saw pictures of the beautifully gothic decor and tableware, you didn’t need to tell me twice!

 I immediately booked a table online at The Witchery by the Castle and checked myself into the Secret Garden for a luxurious dining experience.
 It was certainly a restaurant I will never forget in a hurry.